 So there I was, taking in the miracle that just happened.
 Little Max was finally here!
+Our parents were settled into the home gifted by Airbnb for the month.
 The hospital let us go home ahead of schedule so we could get some rest and love on him and kiss his tiny fingers and toes.
 We were settling in to being a family of four, and it was all good.
 Uncomplicated pregnancy.
 Uncomplicated delivery.
 One, handsome, healthy baby boy and his healthy mom.

 Fast forward a week later and I’m feeling and looking like the old me, until this headache… no pain meds would touch it.
 My head is pounding, and my feet and ankles are more swollen than when I was pregnant.
 Something just didn’t feel right, guys.